crate/cratedb-guide/docs/integrate/airflow/import-stock-market-data.md

 ## Setup

-Let's get right to the setup on a Mac machine.
-You want to make sure you have Homebrew installed and Docker Desktop running.
+Set up on macOS.
+Ensure Homebrew is installed and Docker Desktop is running.

 ### Run CrateDB and create a table to store data